The $\infty$-S test via regression quantile affine LASSO: The -S test for quantile regression

-To test the null hypothesis against the alternative hypothesis~\eqref{eq:H0H1}, in the spirit of quantile regression, one derives the quantile $\infty$-S test to not necessarily fit the data to the median (that is $\tau=1/2$), but to any $\tau$-quantile for some fixed $\tau \in (0,1)$.
-To that aim, we define affine $\rho_\tau$-LASSO as a solution to
+To test the null hypothesis against the alternative hypothesis, as in~\eqref{eq:H0H1} but in the quantile-regression spirit, the quantile $\infty$-S test does not refer to the median (well, unless $\tau=1/2$), but rather to (any) $\tau$-quantile for some fixed $\tau \in (0,1)$.
+We define accordingly the affine $\rho_\tau$-LASSO as a solution to